 But for those who are even willing to try the Church’s teachings with me, I remind them: Jesus favored the bond for His Church as He died for her, even as He saw through time all of the unfaithful family members (and faithful ones), bad priests (and good ones), honest Tribunals and dishonest ones, the Pope-martyrs and even the 5-10 heretical Popes.
 Jesus loves His messy Church through an equally messy crucifixion.
 This is His example of marriage.

 Thus, imperfectly married Catholic couples: Rejoice!
 You’re still married despite the debate in the news today.
-Really, folks, if you’re married, you should consider it great news that you don’t have to be perfect to be married, at least according to John Paul II (and his teachings on this are magisterial, where Pope Francis’ here are off-the-cuff.)
+Really, folks, if you’re married, you should consider it great news that you don’t have to be perfect to be married, at least according to Pope John Paul II (and his teachings on this are magisterial, where you-know-who here are off-the-cuff.)
 All I mean in this post is this: FIGHT FOR YOUR LOVE INSTEAD OF DOUBTING IT (especially based on one comment from one single Pope who was speaking with no infallibility at that moment.)
 2

 If you got an annulment, I’m not saying you should look back in doubt.
 The Church has accurately declared many putative-bonds to be null, based on this code “lack of due discretion.”
 So, I’m not declaring null all declarations of nullity!
 I’m simply saying that currently married people should not look back and think too much about a possible annulment.
 This is because on your wedding day you were never made to know all the crosses that would come.
 Jesus didn’t promise all the answers to the problems of marriage, but He did promise to walk with you through them all.
 Even if it has been a hard marriage: Be confident that God is with you and that your spouse is with you in a real, sacramental bond.
 3